-If you love watching sports but don’t want to pay the exorbitant cost of cable TV, there are some great solutions now for watching ESPN, major league baseball, basketball, hockey, soccer, and other sports for much less than the cost of cable!
+If you love watching sports but don’t want to pay the exorbitant cost of cable TV, there are some great solutions now for watching ESPN, major league baseball, basketball, hockey, soccer, and other sports for less than the cost of cable.

-Scaled-down TV subscription services like Sling TV give you a few channels for a fraction of the cost of full cable TV and with much less hassle!
+Scaled-down TV subscription services like Sling TV give you a few channels for a fraction of the cost of full cable TV and with less hassle.

 Watch Local and Network Sports on Free Broadcast TV

 I always start with the free solutions, and free broadcast TV works great for a lot of people.
 If you live in a big city, then you can probably get all of the major networks plus local channels with a simple indoor antenna.
 This will enable you to get many home games and all of the major sporting events like the Superbowl, World Series, and professional basketball playoffs, as well as some college basketball and football games.

 Enter your zip code into the Station Finder to see if there are channels in your area.
 If you have a modern TV, then you just need to get a good antenna and plug it directly into your TV to get those channels.
 If you have an old tube TV, you’ll need a converter box.

 Note that Dodger baseball has been blacked out of regular cable and broadcast TV in Los Angeles except for a few games.
 To watch the Dodgers in LA, you need the Spectrum SportsNet LA service.

 Watch NFL Games on the Mobile App For Free

 You can download the NFL App for iOS and Android, and watch live local and primetime games on your phone for free!
 For more information on watching the NFL on mobile devices, check this article: How to Watch NFL Games on Android.